Eight Witnesses: Testimony

 Unlike the Three Witnesses, the Eight testified that they both saw and handled the plates.
 Another difference is that the Eight testified that they were shown the plates by Joseph Smith rather than by an angel as had the Three Witnesses.

 Setting

 Toward the end of June 1829, at the Peter Whitmer Sr. home in Fayette, New York, Joseph Smith (with Oliver Cowdery as scribe) finished the translation of the Book of Mormon.
 Near the end of translation process, a prophecy was translated from the Second Book of Nephi that three, and "a few" others, might see the golden plates.
 Subsequently, on June 28, 1829, near the Whitmer farm, the Three Witnesses had their experience.
 Thereafter, the Smith and Whitmer families traveled to the Joseph Smith, Sr. home in Palmyra, New York.
-On July 2, 1829, near the Smith home, the Eight Witnesses allegedly saw and handled the golden plates.
+On July 2, 1829, near the Smith home, the Eight Witnesses said that they saw and handled the golden plates.